Alab-NII/onecommon/aaai2020/README.md

 # An Annotated Corpus of Reference Resolution for Interpreting Common Grounding

-Repository for "An Annotated Corpus of Reference Resolution for Interpreting Common Grounding" (Udagawa and Aizawa, AAAI 2020)
+Repository for [An Annotated Corpus of Reference Resolution for Interpreting Common Grounding](https://arxiv.org/abs/1911.07588) (Udagawa and Aizawa, AAAI 2020)

 ## Annotation Collection and Analysis

-Annotation scripts are provided in [annotation]((https://github.com/Alab-NII/onecommon/tree/master/aaai2020/annotation) subdirectory.

-First, we need to transform raw dialogues into [brat annotatable format]((https://brat.nlplab.org)).
+All materials related to annotation collection and dataset analysis are provided in the [annotation](https://github.com/Alab-NII/onecommon/tree/master/aaai2020/annotation) subdirectory.
+After you moved to the subdirectory, you can transform the raw dialogues into [brat annotatable format](https://brat.nlplab.org).

 In order to automatically detect (minimal) noun phrases, follow <https://github.com/nltk/nltk/wiki/Stanford-CoreNLP-API-in-NLTK> and make sure Stanford CoreNLP can be used from nltk.
 We only use successful dialogues, and we also preprocess raw dialogues to fix obvious misspellings and grammatical errors.
 To do this, run